LearnOnDemandSystems/docs/lod/lab-instance-transfer.md

 ---
 title: "Lab Instance Transfer"
-description: "Lab Instance Transfer allows a running lab to transferred to another user account."
+description: "Lab Instance Transfer allows a running lab to be transferred to another user account."
 isPublished: true
 ---

 # Lab Instance Transfer

-Lab Instance Transfer allows a running lab to transferred to another user account.
+Lab Instance Transfer allows a running lab to be transferred to another user account.
 Once the lab instance is transferred, only the recipient will have access to the lab instance.

-Lab Instance Transfer is enabled a the organization level.
+Lab Instance Transfer is enabled at the organization level.
 Once it is enabled, all users within that organization will have the ability to transfer lab instances to another user within the organization.

 ## Table of Contents